liadraz/RateLimiter/readme.md

-# Rate Limiter Implementation Assignment
+# Rate Limiter Assignment
-    Create a RateLimiter in C#

-# Motivation
+## Motivation
 Rate limiters are mechanisem that limit the number of requests that can be made to a specific endpoint.

-# Requirements
+## Requirements

 - Initialize with a Function (Func<TArg, Task>) and several rate limits.
 (Pool of rate limits?)
 - Provide an action method **Perform**, `Task Perform(TArg argument)`